ALB Ingress Controller configuration

 • Japan

-2. Add the spec.ingressClassName: alb field to the resources of Ingress.
+1. Add the spec.ingressClassName: alb field to the Ingress resources.

-• If the version is older than Kubernetes 1.19, add the kubernetes.io/ingress.class: alb annotation.
+• For Kubernetes versions earlier than 1.19, add the kubernetes.io/ingress.class: alb annotation.

-The following describes the default setting of the ALB Ingress Controller:
+The following describes the default configuration for the ALB Ingress Controller:

 • Service type: NodePort

-All servers to be exposed through Ingress should be created as NodePort type.
+All services to be exposed through an Ingress must be created with the NodePort type.

 • Default Rule

-The Default Rule is applied when there is no matching rule, and it can be set in spec.defaultBackend.
+The default rule is applied when no other rules match and can be configured in spec.defaultBackend.

 • Rule Priority

-Priority is determined according to the order of rules defined in Ingress.
-The topmost rule's priority is set to 1.
+Rule priority is determined by the order of rules defined in the Ingress.
+The first rule in the list is assigned priority 1.

-You can use annotations in Kubernetes Ingresses and service objects to change settings.
+You can use annotations on Kubernetes Ingress and service objects to change settings.

 Annotation Default Applicable resource Description

-(You can check the certificate number in Resource Manager's nrn.)
+You can find the certificate number in the nrn of Resource Manager.

 (Example: nrn:PUB:CertificateManager::000:Certificate/External/${certificateNo})